kyma-project/cli/docs/gen-docs/kyma_test_status.md

 ## kyma test status

-Shows the status of a test suite and it's related test executions
+Shows the status of a test suite and its related test executions

 ### Synopsis